krisnova/nivenly.com/README.md

 touch ./content/meeps/ex1.md # This would use "list.html"
 ```

+### Rules

+The following are the rules that Nóva has for her Twitch chat.

+- No talking about Nóva's job
+- No homophobia, transphobia, sexism, racism, etc...
+- Don't be an asshole
+- At most one warning will be provided

 ### Success

 As she builds out the site, there are a few things she wants to make sure she includes.